grammyjs/website/site/docs/plugins/runner.md

 grammY runner will resolve all necessary constraints on the fly and block those updates as long as necessary to ensure correct message ordering.

 The implementation of this is very efficient.
-It needs constant memory (unless you specify infinite concurrency), and it needs (amortised) constant processing time per update.
+It needs constant memory (unless you specify infinite concurrency), and it needs (amortized) constant processing time per update.

 ## Plugin summary